Puzzle pre fixe

 The unorthodox environment added challenge.
 We had to solve different types of puzzles – printed and projected – from our seats at the table.

-Core gameplay revolved around observing, making connections, puzzling, and using the magical tools with which we were provided.
+Core gameplay revolved around observing, making connections, puzzling, and using the magical tools we were provided.

 ➕ Although we didn’t move from our seats at the table for the duration of the game, Spellbound Supper kept our attention focused on the meal.
 SCRAP used projection mapping to reveal the gameplay.
 It was magical and visually intriguing.